 Myth 7: To be more efficient, I should automate as much of my Twitter activity as possible.

-—to interact.
+Truth: Unless you’re CNN, no one cares about your broadcasts.
+The point of social media is to be social—to interact.
 You can’t automate a real-life conversation with a customer, prospect, partner, or industry influencer; it’s no different just because the interaction is online.

 To be fair, you can automate certain tasks (for instance, automatically submitting a new blog post to your various social media accounts using a tool like HootSuite), but be careful not to let automation substitute for engagement.

 Whatever you do, do NOT automatically DM every new follower with some spammy welcome message; that’s a great way to annoy people and lose followers quickly.